 Repeat the words they understood so that the speaker can confirm the message.
-This strategy also helps to reduce the overuse of the muscles for speaking, which results in conservation of energy.
-Typically, the listener may comprehend the first few words of the utterance, but as the speaker becomes more fatigued, he/she may be unable to produce the end of the phrases/sentences.
+This strategy also helps to reduce the need for repetition, allowing for conservation of energy by reducing the risk of overuse of the muscles for speaking.
+Typically, the listener may comprehend the first few words, but as the speaker becomes more fatigued, they may be unable to produce the end of the phrases/sentences.
 Multiple repetitions increase fatigue and may result in the speaker "giving up."

-After trying the suggestions mentioned above, you also might want to use writing and spelling to facilitate the communication process.
+After trying the suggestions mentioned above, you might also want to use writing and spelling to facilitate the communication process.

 The following are some helpful tips: